“I could happily live as a guest of heaven on top of the Milan Duomo”

 Address: Palazzo della Regione Lombardia

-The Palace, headquarters of the Lombardy Regional Government, is a masterpiece of modern architecture that has dramatically changed the skyline of Milan.
-A futuristic complex of buildings it stands a total of 161,30 metres tall and it stood as Milan's tallest building until the construction of the nearby Unicredit Tower.
+The Palace, headquarters of the Lombardy Regional Government, is a masterpiece of modern architecture that has dramatically changed the skyline of Milano.
+A futuristic complex of buildings it stands a total of 161,30 metres tall and it stood as Milano's tallest building until the construction of the nearby Unicredit Tower.
 This record was yet again beaten by the "Dritto" skyscraper (so-called for its shape straight, the highest in Italy) erected in the City Life district.

 The unique outline of the building creates a covered square called Piazza Città di Lombardia which, with an area of 4000 m2, is considered to be the largest covered piazza in Europe.

-At 150 m the panoramic viewpoint is located on the 39th floor and it is Milan's tallest observation deck open to the public (check Regione Lombardia website for all scheduled tours): an experience not to be missed!
+At 150 m the panoramic viewpoint is located on the 39th floor and it is Milano's tallest observation deck open to the public (check Regione Lombardia website for all scheduled tours): an experience not to be missed!

 Window decals illustrate the most important monuments to help visitors locate them in the vast expanse of the city.